MicrosoftDocs/SupportArticles-docs/SharePoint/OneDrive/installation/onedrive-stopped-at-setting-up-screen.md

 ## Symptoms

-When installing OneDrive for Business, the app might be stopped at the “Setting up..” screen for more than 24 hours.
+When initializing OneDrive for Business, the app might stop for more than 24 hours with one of the following error messages:
+- “Setting up..”
+- “We’re still setting a few things up, but feel free to get started.”

 ![When initializing OneDrive, you may be stopped at the "Setting up..." screen.](../media/one-drive-stopped-at-setting-up-screen/one-drive-stopped-at-setting-up-screen-1.png)

 ## Resolution